gavinturner/VinylRetailerCheck/README.md

 # VinylRetailerCheck
-Checks selected vinyl retailers for new listings or prices
+Checks selected vinyl retailers for new listings or prices.
+Keeps a running list of previous prices found for artists of interest.

-# setup for the project git repo root for imports:
+* setup required so that the project recognises its root git repo for imports:
-go mod init github.com/gavinturner/VinylRetailChecker
+  - go mod init github.com/gavinturner/VinylRetailChecker